django-cms/django-cms/docs/tutorial.rst

         views.py

-The plugin class is responsible to provide the Django CMS with the necessary information to render your Plugin.
+The plugin class is responsible to provide the django CMS with the necessary information to render your Plugin.

 For our poll plugin, write following plugin class::